xpack/web-doxygen/website/docs/manual/pages/config.md

 <dd>The <span class="doxyComputerOutput">LATEX_EXTRA_STYLESHEET</span> tag can be used to specify additional user-defined <code>$\mbox{\LaTeX}$</code> style sheets that are included after the standard style sheets created by Doxygen.
 Using this option one can overrule certain style aspects.
 Doxygen will copy the style sheet files to the output directory.

 :::info
-<p>The order of the extra style sheet files is of importance (e.g. the last style sheet in the list overrules the setting of the previous ones in the list).</p>
+The order of the extra style sheet files is of importance (e.g. the last style sheet in the list overrules the setting of the previous ones in the list).
 :::